italia/eudi-wallet-it-docs/docs/en/relying-party-solution.rst

 ℹ️ Note:

-The following parameters, even if defined in [OID4VP], are not mentioned in the previous non-normative example, since their usage is conditional to the presence of other ones.
+The following parameters, even if defined in [OID4VP], are not mentioned in the previous non-normative example, since their usage is conditional and may change in future release of this documentation.

 - ``presentation_definition``: JSON object according to `Presentation Exchange <PresentationExch>`_.
 This parameter MUST not be present when ``presentation_definition_uri`` or ``scope`` are present.
 - ``presentation_definition_uri``: string containing an HTTPS URL pointing to a resource where a Presentation Definition JSON object can be retrieved.
 This parameter MUST be present when ``presentation_definition parameter`` or a ``scope`` value representing a Presentation Definition is not present.